 By building a buyer persona, you are identifying specific characteristics and stories that personify your ideal resident.
 Making notes on age, job history, lifestyle, family dynamics, etc., helps your marketing team envision exactly who will be resonating with the content.

 Once you have resident personas in place that strategically outline who your ideal renters are, it’s time to navigate the buyer’s journey.
 The buyer’s journey is the process buyers go through to become aware of, evaluate, and purchase a new product or service.
 This journey is broken down into three stages:

 Awareness Stage: The buyer realizes they have a problem.

 Consideration Stage: The buyer defines their problem and researches options to solve it.

 When applying this to multifamily housing, it’s important to get the right content in front of renters at the right time.
 You do not want a RENT NOW button flashing on your site when a user first stumbles upon your property.
 Purchases start with needs that are often paired with many unanswered questions.
 In order to gain the buyer’s trust, you will want to be a resource — not a salesman.

 In the awareness stage, buyers are not yet aware that your product or property is an option.
 While your audience is in the process of sorting through information in this stage, it’s important to make them aware of your property without being too aggressive.

-When it comes best practices, avoid being too salesy.
+When it comes to best practices, avoid being too salesy.
 Promotional content can still come across as resourceful when done right.
 For instance, if you are targeting young professionals, you can write a blog on must-have amenities for the millennial renter and use yourself as an example of a property that meets the requirements.
 Use images of your dog park or resident lounge when referencing these trending amenities.